concannon/CookCo/readme.md

 * disposition
 * sentence

 In many contexts, these files will evolve over time.
-For this project, these contain rudimentary logic to identify the top charge, reorder charges, and save clean datasets.
-Finally there is a script to join the files and save a final, cleaned dataset.
+For this project, these contain rudimentary logic to identify the top charge, reorder charges, and save clean data sets.
+Finally there is a script to join the files and save a final, cleaned data set.

 The `join_file` script also creates dummy variables for several fields to ease later reporting and summarizing.